ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 - Create a Subnet.
 - Deploy a virtual machine based on Subnet-EVM.
-- Add a node as a validator to the subnet.
+- Add a node as a validator to the Subnet.
 - Join a node to the newly created Subnet.

 All IDs in this article are for illustration purpose.
 They can be different in your own run-through of this tutorial.